What are hazardous wastes?

 Consignment Note System

 A standard coding system has been introduced whereby a consignment note with a unique code must be used for a particular movement of hazardous waste.
 We dispense, control and administer these notes.

-We have produced 2 guidance documents to help explain how to use consignment notes.
+We have produced guidance documentation to help explain how to use consignment notes.

-The Pre-notification may now be carried out via e-mail or by fax (contact details can be found below).
+The Pre-notification may be carried out via e-mail (preferred method) or by fax (contact details can be found below).